 In other words, tap into their desire to be the best they can be and give them the inspiration they need to smash the task.

 We’ve already talked about what makes your partner feel special, but what about you?
 What do you need from them?
 Work out what your ‘love language’ is, or simply think about what makes you happy.
 If you can express your wants and desires rather than making your partner figure it out for themselves it can make a real difference in your relationship, helping you both learn more about each other’s needs, working harder to meet them and making you both infinitely happier.

 So instead of maintaining that air of mystery, give your partner a break by being honest.
 Try, “I love doing stuff together”, “I’d love for us to go and do something together this Valentine’s Day”, or simply “I love it when you tell me what you love about me, it makes me happy.”

 And being authentic in your dealings with others can take you a long way in a work setting too.
 Whether you’re leading a team, you’re a salesperson out in the field or you’re pitching for the biggest gig of your life, share your story, open up about your values and aspirations and make your passions clear.
 Being successful in business is about connecting with people on a human level.
 So coming across as honest, trustworthy and genuine will get you a lot of the way there.

 We get that mixing up life in the bedroom with life in the boardroom isn’t always recommended.
 But in the case of communication we give you our permission to have a little fun and see how you can use these techniques to your advantage.

 We wish you a wonderful Valentine’s Day, wherever you choose to spend it.

-If you would like to learn more about how to improve any aspect of your communication and speech don’t hesitate to get in touch here.
+If you would like to learn more about how to improve any aspect of your speech, don’t hesitate to get in touch here.